lachrist/estree-sentry-2/README.md

   }
   ```
 - Branded types for: variable, label, source, specifier, public key, and private
   key.
-Definitions [here]("./lib/brand.d.ts").
-By turning these data from a
+Definitions [here]("lib/brand.d.ts").
+Turning these data from generic
-  generic `string` to their own brand, we make types more explicit and prevent
+  string to their own brand, makes types more explicit and prevent some mix-ups.
-  some mix-ups.

 ## Nonsensical nodes removed by `estree-sentry`

-- Module declarations cannot appear outside module.
+- Module declarations cannot appear in script programs.
-- Optional expressions cannot appear outside chain expression.
+- Optional expressions cannot appear outside chain expressions.
-- Rest element can only appear in: array pattern, object pattern, or function
+- Rest elements is not an abritrary pattern, it can only appear in: array
-  parameter.
+  patterns, object patterns, or function parameters.
-- The argument of update expression can only be: an identifier, a member
+- The argument of update expression is not arbitrary patterns, it can only be:
-  expression.
-It cannot be an arbitrary pattern.
+  an identifier, a member expression.
-- The left-hand side of assignment can be an arbitrary pattern (or a call
+- The left-hand side of assignment can only be an arbitrary pattern (or a call
-  expression) only if the operator is `=`.
-Else, it can only be: an identifier,
+  expression) if the operator is `=`.
+Else, it can only be: an identifier, a
-  a member expression, or a call expression.
+  member expression, or a call expression.
 Yes call expressions in left-hand
   side are weird...
 - Non-computed keys are indeed non-computed in: object property, member
   expression, class property definition, and class method definition.
-- Methods, getters and setters are always function expressions in object
+- Methods, getters, and setters are always a function expression in object
   properties.
+- Getters and setters:
+  - cannot be generator
+  - cannot be async
-- Getters and setters: cannot be generator nor async, cannot have an id, and
+  - cannot have an id
-  have the correct arity.
+  - have the correct arity (0 for getters and 1 for setters).
+- Class constructors:
+  - cannot be generator
+  - cannot be async
-- Constructors: cannot be generator nor async, and cannot have an id.
+  - cannot have an id
 - The key of constructor definitions is always `constructor`.
-- In binary expressions, private identifier can appear on the left-hand side
+- In binary expressions, the left operand can be a private identifier only if
-  only if the operator is `in`.
+  the operator is `in`.
 - The literal of source and specifier in module declarations is always a string.
-- Expression arrow expressions have an expression as body and block arrow
-  expressions have a block as body.
+- Expression arrows have an expression as body and block arrows have a block as
+  body.